 Video walkthrough of connecting cove.tool to CBECC-Com:

 If you are using Baseline Energy, the steps are the same, except you'll be downloading the OpenStudio file directly from Baseline Energy via the OpenStudio Export button.
+A gbXML model is included with the OpenStudio Export zip file.
 This article should explain the entire process of exporting the OpenStudio model from Baseline Energy.

 Via Energy Pro